chrisns/talks/PolicyAsVersionedCode.md

 ---

-all of us in lift, focus drawn to floor counter
+26 all of us in lift, focus drawn to floor number counter

 <!--